Nolu-M/Notes-code/README.md

 - a markup language for documents designed to be displayed in a web browser, tag based
 - HTML pages serve as the foundation of how people interact with the World Wide Web

+# Day 2:
+## Chapter 3: Databased and Data Acquision

+### Exploring Databases
+1. Relational: oldest and most mature databases, excel at stroing and processing structured data
+2. Nonrelational: unstructured data

+#### Relational Model
+- developed in 1969 by IBM's Edgar F. Codd
+- builds on the concept of tabular data
+- an entity contains data for a single subject, i.e. nouns
+-